Torphedo/buffpeep/README.md

 # buffpeep
 This is a simple image viewer intended for raw image buffers.
 This means it targets image data with no formatting header, where the image format/size is unknown.
+It's mainly intended for use with the `resource_x.bin` image files dumped from my [alr](https://github.com/Torphedo/Esper-RE/releases) tool.
+(But you can use it on any raw or block-compressed image data with no header.

+`buffpeep` lets me try out lots of resolution and format settings, without needing to manually hex edit DDS files.
+The main benefit is not having to manually recalculate pitch/linear size or fix DDS header flags when switching formats.

 # Planned Changes
 - The panning and zooming controls are still a bit awkward, so I want to fix these